ArekWiacek/Posthuman/readme.md

 ## Features
 - Todo List
-  - This is "serious" part of app - tool for managing tasks you have to do in your everyday life.
+  - This is "serious" part of the app - tool for managing tasks you have to do in your everyday life.
 You can nest tasks inside each other to create complex goals.
   - Creating, editing and managing tasks
   - Nesting tasks to create complex goals
   - Different views - tree, flat, day-by-day